Lodgimus/Lodgimus/README.md

 # Hi there 👋

-I am a Data Scientist with Python Programming and Quantitative Analysis skills...
-With a background in Finance, Trading and Shipping Operations, Risk and Analysis.
+I am a Data Scientist with Python Programming and Quantitative Analysis skills.
 Please see below a list of my skills and underneath that are my projects demonstrating these.

 ## Skills